codeforboston/maple/README.md

 3. Start the development server with `yarn dev`
 4. Open the app at http://localhost:3000 in your browser

+## Code Formatting and Linting

+We use Prettier and ESLint to check files for consistent formatting and catch common programming errors.
+When you send out a PR, these run as part of the [`Repo Checks`](https://github.com/codeforboston/advocacy-maps/actions/workflows/repo-checks.yml) workflow.

+You can run `yarn fix` locally to lint and format your code.
+You'll need to do this and commit the changes if the `Linting` and `Formatting` parts of the `Code Quality` check fails on your PR.

+If you use VSCode, consider using our [project workspace file](https://github.com/codeforboston/advocacy-maps/blob/master/project.code-workspace) (open it in VSCode and click the "Open Workspace" button in the editor).
+It will ask you to install ESLint and Prettier extensions, which will show lint errors in your editor and set up Prettier as the default code formatter.
+You can format the current file from the [command pallete](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) by typing `Format Document`.
+You can also set the editor up to format on save: select `Open User Settings` from the command pallet, search for `format on save`, and enable it.

 ## Deployment

 The site runs on Firebase and is deployed using Github Actions.
 The site is deployed automatically whenever we push to the `master` branch.
 Deployments should "just work" but if the site isn't updating, check the status of the deployment action.